AmitKumarDas/fun-with-programming/til/state_of_perf_engg_2021.md

   if len(messages) > maxMessageLen {
     marshalAndSend(messages)
-    // Instead of new array, reuse
+    // Instead of new array
-    // the same, with the same capacity,
+    // reuse the existing array with same capacity
-    // just length equals to zero.
+    // just length equals to zero
     messages = messages[:0]
   }
 }